Foundation Models in Medical Imaging: A Review and Outlook: Background

 \paragraph{Multimodal Self-Supervised Learning}

-While most self-supervised learning objectives are designed for single-stream data, multimodal foundation models that handle both vision and language require specialized approaches to manage these diverse data types.
-Combining multiple modalities can be handled at various stages in the foundation model pipeline, a spectrum known as early (or feature level) to late fusion (or decision level).
+While most self-supervised learning objectives are designed for single-stream data, multimodal FMs that handle both vision and language require specialized approaches to manage these diverse data types.
+Combining multiple modalities can be handled at various stages in the FM pipeline, a spectrum known as early (or feature level) to late fusion (or decision level).

 \textit{Late fusion} involves using separate encoders for each data type, each with its own SSL objectives.
 These modalities are processed independently and combined later in the pipeline, as seen, for example, in \cite{alayrac2022flamingo}.
 This method offers flexibility, allowing for the tailored processing of each modality and simplified integration at a later stage.